 5. Serving Suggestions

-- Base: Serve over a bed of steamed rice or quinoa to soak up the flavorful juices.
+- Base: Serve over rice or quinoa so it soaks up all the juices.

-- Salad: A refreshing green salad with a tangy vinaigrette complements the sweetness of the chicken.
+- Side Salad: A simple green salad with a zesty vinaigrette goes great with sweet chicken.

 6. Frequently Asked Questions (FAQs)